 Infectious diseases.
 In Asia, berberidaceae plants have been used for years to prevent and treat infectious diseases, particularly for fighting the infectious agents that cause diarrhea.

 Type 2 diabetes.
-Berberine has been attracting scientific interest for several years for its metformin-like effect against diabetes.
+Berberine has been attracting scientific interest for several years for its medication-like effect against diabetes.
 It thus constitutes a significant aid to the management of what is an increasingly prevalent condition.
 In 2014, specialists estimated that type 2 diabetes affected more than 400 million people across the world, and that figure did not include the large number of undiagnosed diabetics.

 Metabolic disorders.
 In addition to its benefits for the management of type 2 diabetes, it may also support the treatment of numerous other metabolic disorders.
 In particular, it may help prevent complications linked to excess weight and obesity.